-We took a look at where each of the school's admitted students lived before attending to come up with the geographic diversity grade.
+We took a look at where each of the school's admitted students lived before attending to create the geographic diversity rank.

 About 81.6% of the students attending University of California - Berkeley come from within California.
-This puts UC Berkeley's level of geographic diversity above the national average and gives it a national geographic diversity ranking of #374.
+UC Berkeley's rating of #374 makes it above average in this factor.

 The undergraduate student body is split among 46 states (may include Washington D.C.), as shown in the chart below.

-There is a relatively large community of about 6,078 international students at University of California - Berkeley representing at least 50 countries.
-For more complete information, see the UC Berkeley International Student Page.
+There is a large community of about 6,078 international students at University of California - Berkeley representing at least 50 countries.
+For more information, see the UC Berkeley International Student Page.

 Age Diversity Unknown

-Some students may prefer to be surrounded by students from the same age range, while others seek perspectives from other age groups.
+Some students may prefer to be surrounded by learners in the same age range, while others seek input from other generations.

-The traditional college student ranges in age from 18 to 22.
-We were able to determine the student body age distribution for most of the institutions in our database.
-However, we were not able to do so for University of California - Berkeley, as the information is not available.
+Traditionally, undergraduate students range in age from 18 to 22.
+For most of the colleges within our database, we were able to determine the age distribution of the undergraduate student body.
+Sadly, we were not able to do so for University of California - Berkeley, as the information is not available.

 Questions About Diversity

-- Is UC Berkeley supporting and attracting learners from all income backgrounds?
+- How is UC Berkeley doing at supporting and attracting students from all financial backgrounds?

-Schools with otherwise excellent ethnic and location diversity still may not be diverse when it comes to other factors, such as economic backgrounds.
-Get a better idea of how UC Berkeley supports low-income students by visiting the Financial Aid Page.
+Even a school with great ethnic, racial and geographic diversity may not be diverse when it comes to the economic backgrounds of their students.
+To get a better idea of how UC Berkeley is supporting low-income students check the Financial Aid Page.